enkidevs/curriculum/CSS/Fundamentals/internal-css.md

 ### Inline CSS

-Every HTML can accept a `style` attribute.
-Because the styling is specific to the element, *no selector* is needed.
+Every HTML element can accept a `style` attribute.
+As the styling is specific to the element, *no selector* is needed.
 Therefore, the code would be the one *inside* the curly brackets in a `.css` file:
 ```html
 <div style="background: green;
       font-size:30px;"></div>
 ```
-However, this is bad practice as it cannot be overridden (inline CSS has the highest priority when rendering) by an external CSS file and may cause unexpected problems.
+However, this is bad practice as it cannot be overridden by an external CSS file and may cause unexpected problems.
+This is because inline CSS has the highest priority when rendering.

 *Note:* Even though there are multiple ways in which you can style an HTML page, the recommended one is using external files, as it splits the resources into *structure* and *style*.